-(A) A Party may request the Hearing Officer to issue administrative subpoenas, limited in scope, and relevant and material to the allegation(s), charge(s), or complaint(s) in the Notice of Intent to Remove.
-Requests for administrative subpoenas shall be made concurrently with the initial evidence disclosures as identified in section VI.2 above, and shall be subject to the same meet and confer obligations and deadlines contained in section VI.3 above.
+(A) A Party may request the Hearing Officer to issue administrative subpoenas, limited in scope to compel the appearance of witnesses only, and whose testimony is relevant and material to the allegation(s), charge(s), or complaint(s) in the Notice of Intent to Remove.
+Requests for administrative subpoenas shall be made concurrently with the initial exhibit disclosures as identified in section VI.2 above, and shall be subject to the same meet and confer obligations and deadlines contained in section VI.3(B) above.